NIB-SI/DiNAR/IDprioritization/README.md

    * `logFC.starts.from.col = 3` :: column number containing logFC values, adjust variable value according to the NGS_DE files
    * `organism.NGS = list.files("../input/NGS_DE/", pattern = ".txt")` :: adjust pattern if comparison files extension differes from .txt
 * output

+## decision tree for ID prioritisation
+* select ID with max number of DE values througt all conditions; if mutiple IDs satisfy the criteria ->
+   * select ID with highest mean of absolute DE values througt all conditions; if mutiple IDs satisfy the criteria ->
+      * select ID with max value of absolute DE values througt all conditions; if mutiple IDs satisfy the criteria ->
+         * select the first ID